 Retail; education; government; private business; finance; human resources; executives and administrators with your skills work in every industry.
 And it’s the skills that you currently possess—clear communication, decision making, and organization—that can set the cornerstone for your successful business career.

-According to the Bureau of Labor, these are just some of the actions a business administrator does on a daily basis.
+According to the Bureau of Labor, these are just some of the actions a business administrator does daily.

 With a degree in business administration, you’ll find that you fit many leadership positions in private, public and nonprofit organizations.
 Some graduates even venture into entrepreneurship, creating their own successful businesses from the ground up.